Medical Unit Leader

 - Make daily division assignments for medical unit staff and provide supervision for personnel and other medical resources.

-- Brief and update all staff on incident-wide and Medical Plan (ICS 206) changes, incident assignments, and evolving resources.
+- Brief and update all staff on incident-wide and Medical Plan (ICS 206 WF) changes, incident assignments, and evolving resources.

 - Ensure medical unit staff adhere to proper timekeeping, work-rest ratio, and other applicable guidance defined in the NWCG Standards for Interagency Incident Business Management, PMS 902.